 There's no one-size-fits-all approach to implementing telemedicine in your practice.
-Taking time to think about how to integrate telemedicine into your current operations helps to leverage it to its full potential.
-You can customize your approach based on the unique needs of your patients.
-For instance, you can dedicate certain times during the week for virtual visits and conduct follow up calls through video instead.
+Take time to think about how to customize your approach based on the unique needs of your patients.
+For instance, you can dedicate certain times during the week for virtual visits and for conducting follow-up calls through video.

 3. Involve your staff

-The use of telemedicine can introduce several changes to your routine.
-It's best to get your staff involved and seek their support to guarantee the seamless introduction of telemedicine in your practice.
-Consider building a team that will oversee the entire implementation, from providers who will actually use telemedicine, and staff who will schedule appointments as well as gather technical resources and find the right partners to work with.
+The use of telemedicine can change several aspects of your routine.
+It's best to get your staff involved and seek their support to guarantee seamlessly introducing telemedicine into your practice.
+Consider building a team that will oversee the entire implementation, from the providers who will use the telemedicine programs to the staff who schedule the appointments.
+Research the abundance of technical resources available to find the right partners to work with.